growdigital/Notes/rhug/schedule.md

 _Adria Bellflower, trailing_

 * [ ] Replace Everlasting Pea with Small evergreen [Italian Jasmine](https://www.rhs.org.uk/plants/47929/jasminum-humile-revolutum/details)
+* [ ] Remove some (all?) of Ground Ivy
-* [ ] Possibly a trailing plant, like the Tumbling Ted, possibly an Adria or Serbian Bellflower?
+* [ ] Possibly replace with a trailing plant, like the Tumbling Ted, possibly an Adria or Serbian Bellflower?

 ### Kitchen Garden